-You can clear Cookies, Tabs, and Browsing History with just a single click.
+You can clear Cookies, Tabs, and Browsing History with a single click.
 Downloads, and even the Sidebar icons.
-Similar to other GX features, you can access it from the left menu bar.
+Like other GX features, you can access it from the left menu bar.

 All in all, there’s a lot to choose from.
-Click on the Extension icon on the left menu, and then search for the desired one.
+Click the Extension icon on the left menu, then search for the desired one.

 Opera GX Customizations

-The browser isn’t short on the customization front as well.
-In this regard, given below are some available options that would allow you to change the look and feel of the browser.
-Furthermore, if you wish to access any of the below-mentioned customizations, click on the menu icon situated at the extreme right.
+The browser isn’t short on the customization front, well.
+In this regard, given below are some options that would allow you to change the look and feel of the browser.
+Furthermore, if you wish to access any of the below-mentioned customizations, click on the menu icon at the extreme right.

 This shall bring a sliding menu from where you can make the desired changes.
-Now that the instructions are clear let’s check out the tweaks it has in store for us.
+Now that the instructions are clear, let’s check out the tweaks it has in store.

-The browser beholds quite a few themes through which you could completely redesign the UI/UX.
+The browser beholds several themes through which you could completely redesign the UI/UX.
 Add to it, and you can set your custom backgrounds or choose from a wide range of preset wallpapers.

 Likewise, you could even enable dark mode on unsupported sites using the Force Dark Pages feature.

 Another unique but peculiar feature, Opera GX, allows you to assign different sounds to various browser activities.
-Be it for opening or closing tabs, using a Limiter, or even performing a mouse click; you have a unique sound effect for each of them.
+Be it for opening or closing tabs, using a Limiter, or even performing a mouse click, you have a unique sound effect for each.

 Though there’s still some element of doubt as to how many users would try out this feature.
 We leave it to our readers to decide!